mufana/mufana.github.io/_posts/2017-08-06-Jenkins & PowerShell.md

 ## Wrapping things up

-So, I think this might be a nice solution for and a good step forward in order to maintain a few important scripts.
+So, I think this might be a nice solution for my and my collegue's and an important step forward in order to maintain PowerShell scripts.

 But, I'm open for suggestions!